Pulak-Biswas/Wiener-Filter/README.md

 # Wiener-Filter
-Application of Digital Wiener's Filtering in Seismic Data Processing
+Application of Digital Wiener Filtering in Seismic Data Processing